proroklab/memory-monoids/README.md

 With one long list, we resolve most issues caused by segment-based batching.
 We no longer need to truncate and pad, we no longer truncate backpropagation, and we can use non-recurrent loss functions (PPO, Q learning, etc) to train recurrent policies.
 Please see the paper (link forthcoming) for how we accomplish this, or look at `buffer.py` and `tape_dqn.py` to see how we implement this.

-We find that replacing SBB with TBB greatly improves sample efficiency across a number of models and environments (our approach is in blue, compared against segment-based batching with various segment lengths).
+We find that replacing SBB with TBB greatly improves sample efficiency across a number of models and [POPGym tasks](https://github.com/proroklab/popgym).
+Our approach is in blue, compared against segment-based batching with various segment lengths.

 <img src="figures/plots.png" width="400" height>

 ## Repository Structure